11brendon/Staiainv13/README.md

 Will add credits when finished.

 This theme is only compatible with 4:3 aspect ratio currently, so a 16:9 port will be made after this theme is finished.
+Also only updated as far as 0.61.0.

 -11brendon#3190